December 23, 2018

 Optional additions for this person: a tumbled amethyst crystal, and some peace-inducing Daily Calm tea.

-For the person on your list who has everything, and is also an adventurous wine-loving foodie, this energy tonic wine contains 2 of the most loved tonic herbs used in China: schizandra berries and he shou wu.
-The schizandra berries add a tart flavor, and provide powerful protection from the negative effects if stress.
+For the person on your list who has everything, and is also an adventurous wine-loving foodie, this energy tonic wine contains 2 of the world's most loved tonic herbs: jiaogulan and he shou wu.
+The jiaogulan adds a sweet flavor, and provide powerful protection from the negative effects if stress.
 He shou wu is a Chinese tonic herb that’s famous for building energy, flexibility, vigor, and youthfulness.
 It will add a complementary rich flavor to the wine.
 (He shou wu is also great for your hair!)

 Prep time: 20 minutes